Exact self-similar finite-time blowup of the Hou-Luo model with smooth profiles: Equations for the self-similar profiles

 Different from their dynamic approach, our strategy is to directly find a nontrivial solution $(\om, v, c_l, c_\om)$ of equations $\eqref{eqt:main}$, which is then an exact steady state of the dynamic rescaling equations \eqref{eqt:dynamic_rescaling}.
 One important fact is that, if $(\om, v, c_l, c_\om)$ is a solution of \eqref{eqt:main}, then

 is also a solution of \eqref{eqt:main} for any $\alpha \in \R, \beta> 0$.
-Owing to this scaling property, we can release ourselves from the restriction that $c_\om=-1$.
+Owing to this scaling property, we can release the restriction that $c_\om=-1$.
 In fact, it is the ratio $c_l/c_\om$ that matters.
-Moreover, in consistence with the previous computer-assisted work, we look for solutions that satisfy the following assumptions: \begin{itemize} \item Odd symmetry: $\om$ and $v$ are both odd functions of $x$.
+Moreover, in consistence with the previous computer-assisted work \cite{chen2022asymptotically}, we look for solutions to the profile equations \eqref{eqt:main} that satisfy the following assumptions: \begin{itemize} \item Odd symmetry: $\om$ and $v$ are both odd functions of $x$.
 As a consequence, $u$ is also odd in $x$. \item Non-degeneracy: $\om'(0)> 0$ and $v'(0)> 0$. \item Out-pushing condition: $c_l + u/x > 0$ for all $x\in \R$. \end{itemize}

 These conditions are all satisfied by the approximate steady state constructed in \cite{chen2022asymptotically}, and they are actually critical to the stability argument there.
 The non-degeneracy condition not only ensures the solution is not trivial, but also determines how the scaling factors are related to the profiles: